 - 2 teaspoons baking powder

 - ½ teaspoon salt

 - 6 oz butter 1½ sticks/¾ cups/12 tablespoons

 - ½ cup golden syrup or golden corn syrup

 - 2 teaspoons vanilla extract

-Add equal amounts of the batter into the pan and bake for 20 minutes or until a cake tester comes out clean.
-Lave to cool while you prepare the glaze.
+- Add equal amounts of the batter into the pan and bake for 20 minutes or until a cake tester comes out clean.
+Leave to cool while you prepare the glaze.

-place some baking paper under a wire rack.
-Once the glaze is cool enough to handle, but still warm, dip each cake into the glaze and place onto the cooling wrack to set.
+- Place some baking paper under a wire rack.
+Once the glaze is cool enough to touch but still warm, dip each cake into the glaze and place onto the cooling rack to set.

 Erren's Kitchen is written and produced for informational intentions only.
 We are not certified nutritionists, and the nutritional information found on this site has not been assessed or authorized by a nutritionist or the FDA.
 The nutritional information found in our recipes is offered as an estimate and should not be considered a guarantee or fact.
 The estimated data is provided as a courtesy and calculated through a third-party online nutritional calculator, spoonacular API.
 Although we do our best to provide accurate nutritional information, these figures should be considered rough estimates.
 Many factors, such as brands or products purchased and the nutritional fluctuations that naturally occur in fresh produce, can alter the effectiveness of the nutritional information in any recipe.
 Furthermore, various online calculators provide different results depending on their particular algorithms and nutrition fact sources.
 To obtain the most precise nutritional information in a provided recipe, you should calculate the nutritional information with the exact ingredients you are using when preparing the recipe using your preferred nutrition calculator.